DevLuDaley/studio_app/xnotes/studio_app_mvp_outline.md

 branch "master"
-create "Oath" branch to test and implement
+[x] create "Oath" branch to test and implement view omni oath in separate window to "code along".

-create branches for each step
+[]create branches for each step